 Anniversary celebrations included an alumni reunion in September in Washington, D.C.
 It featured an executive development program and a dinner at which Katty Kay, BBC World News America anchor and co-author of “Womenomics,” gave the keynote address.
 More than 300 OneMBA students, alumni, faculty, administrators and guests attended the celebratory dinner.

 To learn more about OneMBA, visit www.OneMBA.org and click here to view a video of faculty around the world congratulating the OneMBA Program.
-For more information, contact Christine Ferrell, UNC Kenan-Flagler director of marketing and business development, at 919-962-2499 or .
+For more information, contact Christine Ferrell, UNC Kenan-Flagler director of marketing and business development, at 919-962-2499 or email@example.com.